hoga-it/leafdown/README.md

   - Adds drill-down functionality for leaflet choropleths maps.
   - Allows selection of regions / shapes in map.
   - Easy to use and well integrated into syntax of leaflet r package.

-## Current limitations

-  - Drill-down only available for two map levels.